ccp-eva/EVApeCognition/general_files/sqlite_database/README.md

 ![Diagram_data_final](https://github.com/user-attachments/assets/a12dbd69-3a5b-44e7-9aa1-7a61bf9f917c)

-Here are some keywords to facilitate the creation of SQLite queries in R
+Here are some general keywords to facilitate the creation of SQLite queries in R

 | SQL Term     | Meaning / Usage                                                                                          | R Example (inside `dbGetQuery()`)                                    |
 | ------------ | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------- |